opendnssec/odslab/opendnssec-lab.md

 ## Adding a New Policy

 We will add a new policy named "lab2".
-It will use RSASHA512 with NSEC instead of the default RSASHA256 with NSEC3.
+It will use RSASHA512 with NSEC3 instead of the default RSASHA256 with NSEC.

 1. Open the kasp.xml file.